tinatsina/sunfire_archives/README.md

 ## Built With

 - `Selenium` for scrapping data.
-- `Pandas` for cleaning the data and making the final csv.
+- `Pandas` for cleaning the data and making the final CSV.
 - `Data Wrangler` for a birds eye view of the data.

 ## Getting Started

-You can see the makeup of the dataset from the 3 folders champ, data and scripts
+You can see the makeup of the dataset from the 3 folders champ, data and scripts.

-- `data` - contains dictionary and RIOT data dragon files as JSON
+- `data` - contains dictionary and RIOT data dragon files as JSON.
-- `champ` - champion information from RIOT data dragon
+- `champ` - champion information from RIOT data dragon.
 - `scrpits` - the scripts used to make, clean and scrap for the dataset.

 ## Authors